danieleschmidt/chest-xray-pneumonia-detector/README.md

 It now includes a dataset statistics tool for counting images per class using `cxr-dataset-stats`.
 The command accepts a custom list of file extensions via `--extensions` (case-insensitive and dot optional).
-Counts saved via `--json_output` or `--csv_output` are sorted alphabetically by class name for easier reading.
+Counts saved via `--json_output` or `--csv_output` are sorted alphabetically by class name by default.
+An optional `--sort_by count` flag sorts results by descending count instead.
+`--plot_png` saves a bar chart visualizing the class distribution (requires `matplotlib`, install with `pip install matplotlib`).
+The PNG's parent directory must already exist.
 The tool exits with an error if the provided path does not exist or is not a directory.